 The entitlement pit of despair

-Again, you can write for your own site all day, every day if you wish, but there’s no guarantee that one of your posts — even if you believe it’s the best content you’ve ever written — is going to be accepted for publication on someone else’s site.
+Again, you can write for your own site all day, every day if you wish, but there’s no guarantee that one of your posts will be accepted for publication on someone else’s site (even if you believe it’s the best content you’ve ever written).

 When you think like an editor, as suggested in tip number one above, you broaden your perspective and begin to understand the experience of editing a multi-author blog.

-If you don’t think like an editor, rejection may offend you and inspire a sense of entitlement.
+If you don’t think like an editor, rejected writers tend to feel offended and a sense of entitlement.

 When you don’t trust and respect an editor’s decision, and follow up aggressively — restating your case to someone who has already taken time to review your initial request — you damage your reputation.

 In some cases, editors may request a rewrite if your topic has potential, but let them make that decision.

-When you become your own editor, you begin to naturally recognize on your own when a blog post is a good fit for a site — and when it’s not.
+When you become your own content editor, you begin to naturally recognize on your own when a blog post is a good fit for a site — and when it’s not.

 And when it’s not, it’s okay.
 The text may have great success as part of the content library on your own site.